dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

 ## Creating Child Classes
 Inheritance allows us to define one class as a starting point for another.
 This is helpful when you need multiple classes to share similar features and properties.
-Instead of duplicating the code, we can place the shared logic in a base class and then use inheritance to work out the details on the others.
+Instead of duplicating the code, we can place the shared logic in a base class and then use inheritance to work out the details on the children.
-Lets first start by creating a base class for animals.
+Let's first start by creating a base class for animals.
 ```powershell
 class animal
 {